SamuliAP/rust-wasm-xss-demo/README.md

 ## Motivation
 The aim of the project is providing a performant XSS-sanitizer for the client side.
 This is done implementing the library in Rust and using WebAssembly as the compile target.

-A client side XSS-sanitizer could be needed e.g. in situations the client is utilizing an untrusted API, or is connected to other users through a P2P network.
+A client side XSS-sanitizer could be needed e.g. in situations where the client is utilizing an untrusted API, or is connected to other clients via a P2P network.

 The project was made as a part of a university course on information security.